huondmau/cma-week2/README.md

 # cma-week2
-Solving exercise 3 of the course "Computational Movement Analysis"
+Solving exercise 2 and 3 of the course "Computational Movement Analysis"